kebin20/kebin20/README.md

 Hey there!
 I'm a web developer from New Zealand, living in Japan now!
 I'm always excited to dive into new technologies and keep up with the latest trends.
 Learning and growing is a huge passion of mine, and I'm constantly looking for ways to improve my skills.
 Let's build some awesome stuff together!

-- 🔭 I’m currently working on **a simple Github user search app using MUI and Axios**
+- 🔭 I’m currently working on **a simple Github user search app using Vue, MUI and Axios**

-- 🌱 I’m currently learning **MUI, Axios, NextJS**
+- 🌱 I’m currently learning **Vue, MUI and Axios**

 - 📝 See my blog posts to see my key learning takeaways! [kebin20](https://dev.to/kebin20)